nektro/zigmod/docs/tutorial.md

 `zigmod.lock` is a way to enable [Reproducible builds](https://reproducible-builds.org/) and often used in CI environments.
 [Learn more](./commands/ci.md).

 Add `--no-update` if you do want it to fetch remote updates and only regenerate `deps.zig`.

+Alternatively, if you want to download updates exactly as defined by the lockfile, use [`zigmod ci`](./commands/ci.md) instead of `zigmod fetch`.

 > Ref: See [`zigmod fetch`](commands/fetch.md) reference for more info.